salsalabs/goengage/cmd/activity/fundraise/dedication/README.md

 ```
 ### CSV output

-Output goes into `dedications.csv` in the current directory.
+Donations with dedications are stored in `dedications.csv` in the current directory.
 Here's a sample.

 ```
 PersonName,PersonEmail,AddressLine1,AddressLine2,City,State,Zip,TransactionDate,Amount,DedicationType,Dedication